christophergarthwood/appdevstig_docs/Template_008_DeploymentStandard.md

 #### Administrative Checks (minimal)

-1. Check version of Java in use, should be 8+.
+1. Check the Java in use, should be 8+.

   + `java -version`

-2. Check version of Tomcat Deployed, should be 10+.
+2. Check version of Tomcat Deployed should be 10+.

   + `/usr/share/tomcat9/bin/version.sh`